 Missiles Expo VR has been designed to be enjoyed standing up, moving around using the touch controllers, but you can also take a seated position and, if you want, use mouse and keyboard to navigate throught the twelve rooms.

 Currently developing applications is only an hobby for me, and I already have a life and a fulltime job that takes me a lot of time, but I really hope that there will be an interest, so I will feel motiovated to expand this project in the future, because I really think it's amazing, so please feel free to contact me for any feedback.

 Year after year the passion has started to fade away, I grew up and I started working.
-My workstation has always been an unpretentious gamer pc, that is not enough powerful if you need to render complex scenes.
+My workstation has always been a decent game PC, that is not enough powerful if you need to render complex scenes in the traditional way.

 I would have loved to create animations, but every single frame took many minutes to render, and there are thousand of frames in an animation.
-After every small adjustment you have to render it again and again, and it has been so much frustrating that I gave up, doing completely different things to spend my free time.
+After every small adjustment I had to render it again and again, and it has been so much frustrating that I gave up, doing completely different things to spend my free time.

 I was amazed from such an immersive experience, so my brain has begun to wander to the good old times, when my passion was 3D modeling.
 Ohoohhh, what a wonderful experience would have been with an Oculus Rift.
 And you know...
 As every childhood love, before or then, you will fall again, so I reinstalled Blender, that is an amazing free 3D software.